radglob/python-matchlightsdk/README.rst

 Bug reports and pull requests are welcome.
 If you would like to contribute, please create a pull request against **master**.
 Include unit tests if necessary, and ensure that your code passes all linters (see tox.ini).

+### Building

+First, install all requirements:

+    $ make build_requirements

+Then:

+    $ make build

+### Tests

+To run tests, install test requirements:

+    $ make dev_dependencies

+Then:

+    $ make test

+### Update Requirements

+If you made a change that adds a new requirement, add it to the correct file in 'requirements/src'.
+Then update the requirements file:

+    $ pip-compile --output-file requirements/<file>.txt requirements/src/<file>.in

+### Update Documentation

+To update the documentation:

+    $ make docs

+To preview changes:

+    $ make serve docs